 How do I know my certificate is complete?

 Please confirm that your certificate is complete (all ‘green text’) in DARS after you enroll for your final semester.

 Undergraduate certificates are automatically posted to your transcript upon graduation by the Office of the Registrar based on completion via DARS.

-Join us for breakfast, spend some time with GWS faculty and staff.
-We will send you off in style!
+Join us for donuts and coffee and spend some time with GWS faculty and staff.